gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+* The `RunTestExecutable` task now implements `ExecSpec`, allow test execution to be further configured.
+    * The `RunTestExecutable.testExecutable` property has been removed and replaced by `RunTestExecutable.executable`.

 #### Removed old mechanism for declaring dependencies

 Very early versions of the `cpp-lib` and `cpp-exe` plugins had rudimentary support for publishing and resolving native components.